marinecoders/marines.dev/README.md

     INFO     -  [09:19:58] Watching paths for changes: 'docs', 'mkdocs.yml'
     INFO     -  [09:19:58] Serving on http://127.0.0.1:8000/
 ```

+The mkdocs insiders is available inside our private repository, you will need to download and conduct a `pip install -e <folder>`

 ## Follow On Development Guides